-The airspace change process CAP1616 requires confirmation, and supporting evidence, from each Sponsor on the category of noise modelling they would use for the ACP as it progresses through Stage 2.
-This Annex provides that statement and supporting evidence, and relates to the five noise modelling categories described in CAA document CAP2091 (link), with Category A denoting the highest sophistication level, and Category E the lowest.
+The airspace change process CAP1616 requires a statement, and supporting evidence, from each Sponsor on the category of noise modelling they expect to use for the ACP as it progresses through Stage 2.
+This Annex provides that statement and supporting evidence, and relates to the five noise modelling categories described in CAA document CAP2091 (link), with Category A denoting the highest sophistication level, and Category E the lowest, typically for those airports without a current noise modelling methodology.